-3. Optional: Perhaps not surprisingly, immediately after the death and resurrection of Jesus, the first thing his followers did was argue.
-About whether they should keep quiet about what they had witnessed, and about what had actually happened.
-About whether being a Jesus follower was just for those who knew him when he was alive or if others could be invited into the community.
-About whether following Jesus was exclusively something Jewish people could do or if gentiles could be included too.
-The New Testament is thus full of letters from the apostle Paul and other early leaders instructing new communities of Jesus followers on how to think and behave.
-But the letter that ends the Christian Scriptures, the book of Revelation, is a letter from a Jesus follower named John (probably a different John from the one who wrote the Gospel we read earlier) that describes a vision he was given of God's final reign of peace, when mourning and crying and pain will be no more and the leaves of the tree of life are for the healing of the nations.
+- 1. What do you think Jesus meant by saying, "I do not give to you as the world gives"? - 2.
+When/how do you most experience this holy peace that Jesus describes? - 3.
+Optional: Perhaps not surprisingly, immediately after the death and resurrection of Jesus, the first thing his followers did was argue.
+About whether they should keep quiet about what they witnessed, and what it is that actually happened.
+About whether being a Jesus follower was just for those who knew him when he was alive, or if others could be invited into the community.
+About whether following Jesus was exclusively something Jewish people could do, or if gentiles could be included too.
+The New Testament is thus full of letters from the Apostle Paul and other early leaders instructing new communities of Jesus-followers on how to think and behave.
+But the letter that ends the Christian scriptures, the book of Revelation, is a letter from a Jesus-follower named John (probably a different John than the one who wrote the gospel that we read from earlier in the session) that describes a vision he was given of God's final reign of peace, when mourning and crying and pain will be no more and the leaves of the tree of life are for the healing of the nations.
 What debate or conflict in the Christian community or the wider world do you most wish God's healing for today?